PMuiruri/hproject/README.md

   -react-dom
   - react-router-dom 4.3.1
-- Create the database using the homeworkdatabase.sql file in Database folder -Run command `mysql -u username -p database_name < homeworkdatabase.sql` -Change directory to the Frontend h-project folder
+- Create the database using the homeworkdatabase.sql file in Database folder -Run command `mysql -u robot username -p secret database_name < homeworkdatabase.sql` -Change directory to the Frontend h-project folder
   - start the client side by running `npm start` -Change directory to the Backend h-project folder